Statistics Explained

 European fisheries affect fish stock productivity and stock size through catches.
 However, because stock size also varies naturally, the management of fisheries is a complex exercise.
 Controlling fishing mortality is one way of managing fisheries.
 Fishing mortality (F) reflects the proportion of fish of a given age that is caught by fisheries during one year.
 For fisheries to be sustainable, fishing mortality should not exceed the maximum sustainable yield value (FMSY), which will provide the largest catch that can be taken from a fish stock over an indefinite period without harming it.

+The EU’s approach to sustainable fisheries is not limited to respecting MSY.
+The Marine Strategy Framework Directive requires commercially exploited fish and shellfish populations to have a healthy distribution of age and size.
 The status of stocks and their reproductive capacity can be measured and described by fish stock biomass as well as by spawning stock biomass (SSB).
 Biomass estimates are, however, associated with high levels of uncertainty due to the high annual variability of stock biomass.
 Fish stocks can also take time to respond to changes in management measures, and results can be masked by other factors, such as environmental conditions and predation [9].
 For this reason, analyses of stock biomass trends should always focus on longer term patterns.
-There has been an estimated 22 % increase in biomass in EU marine waters between 2005 and 2020.
-The increase has been stronger in the North-East Atlantic, gaining about 43 %, while stock biomass only grew by only 3 % in the Mediterranean and Black Sea.
+Model-based estimates show a long-term stagnation of fish stock biomass in EU marine waters between 2006 and 2021.
+In the short term between 2016 and 2021, estimations show a slightly upward trend for EU fish stocks, with a growth in biomass of around 4 %.

 Global mean surface seawater acidity